The Unknown Myths & Truths About Molly Malone

 Follow in Molly’s Footsteps

 If you want to take your own Molly Malone tour, you can trace the route she would have paved in just a few simple steps.
 Molly was said to have pushed her cart from Grafton Street to the Liberties, so starting at the bottom of Grafton Street, you can pop into Trinity College, where Molly was said to have paid visits to male customers who gave Trinity its debaucherous reputation back in the 17th century.
 Continue on to Fishamble Street, where Molly’s parents lived and where her funeral was held in the St. John church.
 Molly was also said to have frequented taverns around this area, so make sure and stop in for a creamy pint of Guinness to pay tribute to her.
-The final, best and most essential stop on the Molly Malone tour of Dublin is at The Vaults, an immersive theatrical experience where you can see Molly in the flesh, and experience the sights and sounds of medieval and Viking Dublin.
-A must-do on your visit to Dublin!
+The final, best and most essential stop on the Molly Malone tour of Dublin is at The Vaults Live, an immersive theatrical experience where you can see Molly in the flesh, and experience the sights and sounds of medieval and Viking Dublin.
+Vaults Live is set to be the next best thing to do in Dublin, so book your tickets in advance!